RobbeDGreef/vubhub/README.md

 policy.

 Currently we use cookies and local browser storage to save your user data (education type, faculty, groups, etc.).
-And we intent to keep it that way because this is the best form of
+And we intent to keep it that way because this is the easiest solution.

 # Roadmap